OpenDSA/OpenDSA/RST/source/Development/AnalCases.rst

 The first integer in the array could have value :math:`K`, and so only one integer is examined.
 In this case the running time is short.
-This is the :dfn:`best case` for this algorithm, because it is not possible for sequential search to look at less than one value.
+This is the :term:`best case` for this algorithm, because it is not possible for sequential search to look at less than one value.
 Alternatively, if the last position in the array contains :math:`K`, then the running time is relatively long, because the algorithm must examine :math:`n` values.
-This is the :dfn:`worst case` for this algorithm, because sequential search never looks at more than each of the :math:`n` values in the array.
+This is the :term:`worst case` for this algorithm, because sequential search never looks at more than each of the :math:`n` values in the array.
 If we implement sequential search as a program and run it many times